 “Swab the poop deck” is a commonly heard phrase, but it may have been taken slightly out of context.
 You might hear the term in some cartoon shows as characters are seen cleaning the main deck.

 Crew swabbed the poop deck because this area needed frequent mopping.
 Mopping prevented the wood from drying out and becoming brittle.
-It kept the poop deck damp, decreasing the fire risk created by guns, cannons, and gunpowder, and it slowed the decomposition of the wood.
+It kept the area damp, decreasing the fire risk created by guns, cannons, and gunpowder, and it slowed the decomposition of the wood.
 It also kept members busy on long trips and alleviated boredom.

 If you are wondering what a poop deck is, the short version is that it is the raised area on the back of a ship where the captain and officers could navigate the ship and observe the sails and crew members.
 It provided an excellent place for overseeing the ship’s activities.